 The specific name "nivea" comes from the Latin meaning "white like the snow," referring to the color of the plant.

 Growing Conditions and General Care

-Polycarpaea nivea is a coastal xerophyte, growing in extremely arid to arid areas of several islands, typically on more or less compacted sand dunes close to the sea but also in coastal cliffs and stony coastal plains.
+This plant is a coastal xerophyte, growing in extremely arid to arid areas of several islands, typically on more or less compacted dunes close to the sea but also in coastal cliffs and stony coastal plains.
 It is also found in sub-humid to humid mountain areas.
-In the Canary Islands it forms psammophyte communities with Convolvulus caput-medusae and Heliotropium bacciferum ssp. erosum, Zygophyllum fontanesii (Tetraena fontanesii) and Euphorbia paralias.
+In the Canary Islands, it forms psammophyte communities with Convolvulus caput-medusae and Heliotropium bacciferum subsp. erosum, Zygophyllum fontanesii (Tetraena fontanesii), and Euphorbia paralias.

-It is a low-growing, grey hairy plant seldom seen in cultivation.
-It has been used extensively and successfully in the sand-binding experiments on the sand dunes.
+Polycarpaea nivea is a low-growing plant seldom seen in cultivation.
+Nevertheless, it has been used extensively and successfully in sand-binding experiments on dunes.

 - Back to genus Polycarpaea